Engineering Insight Architecture Best Practices ~10 min read

 Rust classifies variables and their references as immutable (default) and mutable (mut).
 When it comes to some more intricate data types, the boundary is less clear. e.g. if my data type uses a cache to accelerate access, is it mutating things?
 What about some statistics collections?
 What about talking to a remote backend?

-I find things become more clear suddenly after switching to a different view point: thinking in terms of shared access and exclusive access.
+I find things become clearer suddenly after switching to a different viewpoint: thinking in terms of shared access and exclusive access.

 • Shared Access (default): You can access the resource, without excluding others from holding shared access simultaneously.